storpool/ubuntu-cloud-nova/doc/source/admin/configuring-migrations.rst

 .. note::

    In a multi-cell cloud, instances can be live migrated to a different host in the same cell, but not across cells.
+Refer to the :ref:`cells v2 documentation <cells-v2-caveats>`. for more information.

 The following sections describe how to configure your hosts for live migrations using the libvirt virt driver and KVM hypervisor.